mokolodi1/MedBook_/data_model.md

 A form is a set of one or more fields, each of which has a name and a type.
 A form can have records associated with it whose fields are described by the form.
 Drawing comparisons to a spreadsheet, a form is a description of the header row and each record is a single data row in the spreadsheet.

-A record is uniquely identified by it's form, it's study label, and it's sample label.
-(Duplicates are not allowed.)
+Each record in a form is uniquely identified by its study/sample label tuple.

-A user that has access to a form can view it's fields and records.
+Forms have collaboration security.
+A user with access to a form can view its fields and records.

+Users should be able to browse publically listed

+A form can be "publicly copyiable"; this indicates that anyone can view the fields of a form

 They can also copy a form to create their own version, though this does not copy the form's records.
 An administrator of a form can add, modify, and delete records.
 A form's fields are immutable.

 Reserved field names (for implementation purposes): `form_id`.